 Lockdown has been difficult for most of us, but for some staying inside as much as you can and washing your hands just isn’t enough.
 Mansi Vithlani gives us an inside look into what lockdown is like when one of your loved ones is at high risk.

-Every Thursday, at 8 pm, the nation stands outside of their homes, flats and workplaces to applaud the incredible work of the NHS.
-Whilst the clap is, of course, a nice gesture, and has a positive impact upon communities up and down the country, how beneficial is this really to the NHS?
+Every Thursday at 8pm, people across the UK stand outside their homes, flats and workplaces to applaud the incredible work of the National Health Service.
+Whilst the clap is a nice gesture, with a positive impact upon communities in the country, how beneficial is this really to the NHS?

 As Britain enters another week of lockdown life, Ted Jeffery provides us with his take on the current situation and whether or not Brits are as selfish as some people in the media are making them out to be.